 Admissions to the school are managed by the Admissions team at County Hall.
 The application is an online process:

 For community and voluntary controlled schools (such as Worstead School) children born between 1st September and 31st August may start school full time at the beginning of the Autumn Term before their fifth birthday.
 This is in accordance with the Norfolk County Council Admissions policy.
 Please note we have a full-time Reception class, and do not offer flexi or part-time schooling, although other schools may accommodate this.

 Pre-school children will be invited to visit and spend time in the Early Years’ classroom at least three times during the Summer term before they are due to start school, culminating in staying for a full morning and lunchtime.

-A meeting for parents and staff will be arranged towards the end of the Summer Term at which relevant information about the school will be given.
+A meeting for parents and staff is arranged towards the end of the Summer Term at which relevant information about the school will be given.

 Liaison with the pre-school provider(s) will be made before admissions take place and records will be requested to be transferred to the school.
 Pre-school settings who maintain a Tapestry record can transfer this to our system.